China charges 2 Canadians with spying in Huawei-linked case

-BEIJING (AP) - China has charged two detained Canadians with spying in cases linked to Canada’s arrest of a Huawei executive on U.S. charges.
+BEIJING (AP) - Chinese prosecutors charged two detained Canadians with spying Friday in an apparent bid to step up pressure on Canada to drop a U.S. extradition request for a Huawei executive under house arrest in Vancouver.

-Chinese prosecutors said Friday that Michael Kovrig and Michael Spavor have been charged.

-Kovrig was charged in Beijing on suspicion of spying for state secrets and intelligence.
-Spavor was charged in Dandong city near the North Korean border on suspicion of spying for foreign entity and illegally providing state secrets.
+Michael Kovrig was charged by Beijing on suspicion of spying for state secrets and intelligence.
+Michael Spavor was charged in Dandong, a city near the North Korean border, on suspicion of spying for a foreign entity and illegally providing state secrets.

+The charges were announced by China’s highest prosecutor’s office in brief social media posts.

-Both men have been held since December 2018 in an apparent attempt to pressure Canada to release Meng Wanzhou, a top executive at Chinese tech giant Huawei.
-The daughter of Huawei’s founder was arrested Dec.
-1 at the request of U.S. authorities who want her on fraud charges.
+Both men have been held for 18 months.
+They were detained shortly after the December 2018 arrest of Meng Wanzhou, a top executive at Chinese tech giant Huawei.
+The daughter of Huawei’s founder was arrested at the request of U.S. authorities who want her on fraud charges related to trade with Iran.

+China has denied any link between her case and the lengthy detention of the two Canadian men, but outside experts see them as linked.
+Meng has been released on bail while her extradition case proceeds in court.

+China has also sentenced two other Canadians to death and suspended imports of Canadian canola, while saying those moves were also unrelated to Meng’s case.

 Sign up for Daily Newsletters